GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/10.291-300/07.More-Love-to-Thee/docs.md

 ---
+title: |
-title: 297.
-More Love to Thee
+    297. More Love to Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 297.
+More Love to Thee.
+More love to thee, O Christ!
+More love to thee; Hear thou the pray'r I make On bended knee.
+This is my earnest plea, More love, O Christ, to thee, More love to thee!
+More love to thee!
+    keywords:  |
-    keywords: Christ in Song, More Love to Thee, More love to thee, O Christ!, More love, O Christ, to thee
+        Christ in Song, adventhymnals, advent hymnals, More Love to Thee, More love to thee, O Christ!.
+More love, O Christ, to thee
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 297. MORE LOVE TO THEE
+####  Christ in Song,

 ```txt
 1.